vittominacori/erc1363-payable-token/README.md

 ---

-ERC-1363 is an extension interface for ERC-20 tokens that supports executing code on a recipient contract after `transfer` or `transferFrom`, or code on a spender contract after `approve`, in a single transaction.
+[ERC-1363](https://eips.ethereum.org/EIPS/eip-1363) is an extension interface for ERC-20 tokens that supports executing code on a recipient contract after `transfer` or `transferFrom`, or code on a spender contract after `approve`, in a single transaction.

 There is no way to execute code on a receiver/spender contract after an ERC-20 `transfer`, `transferFrom` or `approve` so, to perform an action, it is required to send another transaction.
 This introduces complexity in UI development and friction on adoption as users must wait for the first transaction to be executed and then submit the second one.
 They must also pay GAS twice.

 ERC-1363 makes tokens capable of performing actions more easily and working without the use of any off-chain listener.
-It allows to make a callback on a receiver/spender contract, after a transfer or an approval, in a single transaction.
+It allows to make a callback on receiver/spender contracts, after transfers or approvals, in a single transaction.

 The following are functions and callbacks introduced by ERC-1363: